WhitelistVideo

 KOSA's Promise: Stronger Safeguards and Parental Tools

-• Disable addictive design features for minors or offer options for parents to do so.
+• Turn off addictive design features by default or give parents the switch to do it.

-The focus on "stronger parental controls" is particularly critical.
-Many existing platform-provided controls, like YouTube's Restricted Mode, are notoriously easy to bypass, often requiring just seconds for a tech-savvy child to circumvent.
-Parents using generic monitoring apps often find themselves in a constant game of cat-and-mouse, as services like Bark struggle to enforce rules on iOS, and Qustodio can be easily bypassed on YouTube.
+The focus on better parental controls is the most important part.
+Most current options, like YouTube's Restricted Mode, are a joke—kids can bypass them in seconds.
+Parents using generic monitoring apps often find themselves in a constant game of cat-and-mouse, as services like Bark struggle with iOS and Qustodio gets bypassed on YouTube.

 Navigating Resistance: The Path to KOSA's Passage